Professor; Director, Graduate Program of Sociology

-Ph.D.
+Education: Ph.D.
 University of Massachussetts-Amherst, 1994

 Research and Scholarly Interests

-The book has received a number of accolades.
-Identified as one of best books of 2009 by The Washington Post, it won the 2010 Mirra Komarovsky book award from Eastern Sociological Society, the 2010 book award from Association of Humanist Sociology, and was selected as a finalist by the Puerto Rican Studies Association for their 2010 book award.
+Tim Black’s research focuses on socially and economically marginalized communities.
+He is the author of three books.
+His first, When a Heart Turns Rock Solid: The Lives of Three Puerto Rican Brothers On and Off the Streets (Pantheon, 2009; Vintage, 2010) is based on an unprecedented 18-year ethnographic study of a network of Puerto Rican men from Springfield, Massachusetts.
+The book examines the lives of these men across a variety of social spaces — city schools, the drug trade, the formal and informal low-wage workforce, the trucking industry, prisons, and drug treatment programs.
+The book received a number of accolades.
+It was identified as one of best books of 2009 by The Washington Post, won the 2010 Mirra Komarovsky book award from Eastern Sociological Society, the 2010 book award from Association of Humanist Sociology, and was selected as a finalist by the Puerto Rican Studies Association for their 2010 book award.